binarymachines/mercury-infra/README.md

 * Pipenv for dependency management
 * a working Terraform install
-* a valid set of AWS credentials (a secret access key and an access key ID)
+* a valid set of AWS credentials (a secret access key and an access key ID) Note that the credentials **must** be associated with an IAM user having sufficient privileges to create every resource type supported by mercury-infra, otherwise the terraform plan / execute step will fail.

 mercury-infra has as yet only been tested in a UNIX environment.
 Behavior under the Windows Powershell is undefined.